NCBI-Codeathons/The_Virus_Index/README.md

 Notes from other teams:
-A particular virus (entry in the db) can belong to multiple viral graphs
+A particular virus (entry in the db) can belong to multiple viral graphs.
+There is no fixed taxonomica level for viral graphs (ie within genus, within family)

 # Presentation 05/11/19